Defenders-CCI/DSL_well_approvals/README.md

-# DSL_well_approvals
+# DSL well approvals

 Brief analysis of oil and gas well approvals in and out of dune sagebrush lizard habitat in Texas and New Mexico.
+See https://f1000research.com/articles/7-824.